What Are the Benefits of Multivitamins?

-Eating a balanced diet with plenty of vegetables, fruits, and whole grains should provide the vitamins your body needs.
-However, it's not always possible to eat healthy meals.
-If that's the case, taking supplements might help.
+Eating a balanced diet with plenty of vegetables, fruits, and whole grains should provide the vitamins and minerals you need.
+But if you can't always eat healthy meals, taking supplements might help.

-Multivitamins are designed to fill nutritional gaps.
-There are different brands and formulations, and each will list the percent daily value (DV) or recommended dietary allowance (RDA) of the nutrients in one serving.
+Multivitamins are designed to fill gaps in your diet.
+There are different brands containing different combinations of vitamins and minerals.
+The label on each product should list the percent daily value (DV) or recommended dietary allowance (RDA) of the nutrients in one serving.

 A label that lists 100% DV of vitamin D means the formula provides 100% of the vitamin D you need each day.
 This is based on a 2,000-calorie diet, so if you eat more or less, you'll need to make some adjustments.

-Calcium and vitamin D supplements can help strengthen bones and prevent osteoporosis.
+You might need extra calcium and vitamin D to strengthen bones and prevent osteoporosis.

-Certain prescriptions can deplete the body of important minerals like magnesium, calcium, and potassium.
+Certain prescription drugs can deplete the body of important minerals like magnesium, calcium, and potassium.
 Others prevent your body from absorbing some nutrients.
-Ask your doctor if you need extra supplements.

 - Gastric bypass surgery